inoxio/ansible-role-ispconfig3/README.md

 * `roundcube`:
     * `admin_password`: (Optional) Password for Admin Login in Roundcube.
 If no password is set a password will be created and printed at the end of role execution.
-* `ISPConfig`: This contains the most configurations for your ISPConfig setup.
+* `ispconfig`: This contains the most configurations for your ISPConfig setup.
 Please have a look at the example provided by ISPConfig itself.
 You can find it [here](https://git.ISPConfig.org/ISPConfig/ISPConfig3/blob/master/docs/autoinstall_samples/autoinstall.ini.sample).
+    * `admin_password`: (Optional) Password for the ISPConfig Admin Login.
+If no password is set a password will be generated and printed at the end of role execution.
     * `mysql_root_user`: Name of the root user.
 In most cases this will be just 'root'.
 If you customize your ISPConfig set it as you wish.
 It will also set the name of the root user in the MariaDB Setup.
         * Default: `root`
     * `mysql_root_password`: (Optional) Password of the root user, please choose a secure one.
 Even if your database isn't exposed.
 If no password is set a password will be generated and printed at the end of role execution.
-    * `ISPConfig_admin_password`: (Optional) Password for the ISPConfig Admin Login.
-If no password is set a password will be generated and printed at the end of role execution.
-    * `mysql_ISPConfig_user`: User which will be created inside the MySQL database.
+    * `mysql_ispconfig_user`: User which will be created inside the MySQL database.
         * Default: `ISPConfig`
-    * `mysql_ISPConfig_password`: (Optional) Login for MySQL.
+    * `mysql_ispconfig_password`: (Optional) Login for MySQL.
 If no password is set a password will be generated and printed at the end of role execution.
     * `mysql_master_root_password`: (Optional) Password for the root user of the master data.
 If no password is set a password will be generated and printed at the end of role execution.